scott-griffiths/bitstring/doc/html/_sources/misc.txt

 ``__str__ / __repr__``
 ^^^^^^^^^^^^^^^^^^^^^^

 These get called when you try to print a bitstring.
-As bitstrings have no preferred interpretation the form printed might not be what you want - if not then use the ``hex``, ``bin``, ``int`` etc. properties.
+As bitstrings have no preferred interpretation the form printed might not be what you want - if not then use the :attr:`hex`, :attr:`bin`, :attr:`int` etc. properties.
 The main use here is in interactive sessions when you just want a quick look at the bitstring.
-The ``__repr__`` tries to give a code fragment which if evaluated would give an equal bitstring.
+The :meth:`__repr__` tries to give a code fragment which if evaluated would give an equal bitstring.

 The form used for the bitstring is generally the one which gives it the shortest representation.
 If the resulting string is too long then it will be truncated with ``...`` - this prevents very long bitstrings from tying up your interactive session while they print themselves. ::